WDI-SEA/no-sql-intro-lab/README.md

 # Questions:
 1. What does the term noSQL refer to, and what other term is often used synonymously with noSQL?
+    * NoSQL databases are non-tabular(no tables) databases and store data differently than relational tables.
+NoSQL DBs have a variety of types based on their data model.
+    * Main types: Document, key-value, wide-column, and graph
+    * Also known as nonrelational databases
 2. What are some of the common arguments for using a non-relational versus a relational db?
+    * No investment to design model.
+    * Rapid development cycles
+    * In general faster than SQL
+    * Runs well on the cloud
 3. In this class we will be using the document style of non-relational databases.
 What are the charecteristics of a document based db?
+    * A document based db is composed of field and value pairs
+    * Like a JSON file except its BSON(Binary JSON)
+    * BSON extends JSON with additional data types, such as ObjectID and Date

 4. In this class we will be using Mongo specificially as our no-SQL db.
 Look into Mongo and answer this question: what is the priamry difference between how Mongo is maintained vrs SQL?
+    * MongoDB automatically maintains replica sets, multiple copes of data that are distributed across servers, racks, and data centers.
+Replica sets help prevent database downtime using native replication and automatic failover
+    * Replica set consists of multiple replica set members.
 5. Mongo DBs are organized into documents.
 Describe an example of a table in SQL that contains users, and then describe the equivalent DB setup in Mongo.
+    * Tables in SQL(pgAdmin4) would be accessed by going to the Schemas dir, then going into public, Tables, and then your users table should be residing within.
+    * users in mongodb would be located in collections(table in SQL)

 6. What is an example situation where a Mongo database makes sense versus a non-relational db?
+    * MongoDB is a nonrelational DB.